ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/yosuga-no-sora/+article.md

 date: "2020-06-25"
 released: "2010-10-04"
 alias: [Yosuga no Sora]
-title:en: "Yosuga no Sora: In Solitude, Where We Are Least Alone"
+title: "Yosuga no Sora: In Solitude, Where We Are Least Alone"
 genres: [drama, romance, tsundere, ecchi, harem]
 verdict: contextual
 rating: